nf-core/spatialxe/README.md

 ## Credits

-nf-core/spatialxe was originally written by Florian Heyl.
+nf-core/spatialxe was originally written by @heylf and @khersameesh24.

 We thank the following people for their extensive assistance in the development of this pipeline: